Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and numerical methods for ODEs: Modeling the inheritance of genes

 with $W_1 +W_2 + W_3= \mathbbm{1}_{3 \times 3}$ (the matrix in $\mathbb{R}^{3 \times 3}$ with all entries equal to unity).
 Then

 gives system \eqref{eq:compartments}.

-Due to the growth function $g(c_\mathrm{sum})>0$, the total population grows and the system \eqref{eq:compartments} does not have any conserved quantities.
-From a biological point of view, not only the total population of each genotype is of interest but as well the proportions of the genotypes compared to the whole population.
+Due to the growth function $g(c_\mathrm{sum})>0$, the total population grows.
+Regarding long-term phenomena, this assumption of unlimited growth is unrealistic.
+Therefore, and to focus on the drift effect of the mutations, we change the modeling objective to a situation with conserved quantities.
+From a biological point of view, both the absolute number of copies and proportions of genotypes are of interest.
 The genotype proportions $q_i= c_i/c_\mathrm{sum}$ at a certain time $t$ can be estimated by collecting and evaluating samples.
 Using the product rule and \eqref{eq:compartmentvector}, the dynamics of the proportions $q_i$ are given indirectly by

 The change of the total population is given by the growth function, $c_\mathrm{sum}'=g(c_\mathrm{sum})$ and the change of $c_i$ is given by \eqref{eq:compartmentvector}.
 Therefore, the genotype proportions $q=(q_1, q_2,q_3)^T$ follow